 The Calm down button.

 The Love yourself button.

 The Love your enemy button.

 The Live/enjoy your Life button.

 The stop being depressed button.

 The truth is that to go from A to B, there is a process in the middle.
 For example, you cannot drive from Miami to New York if you are skipping all the states in between, right?
 So, it is impossible to go from hating yourself to loving yourself unless you honor the process in between the two states.
 There is a road between every state of being as there is a road between every state in our awakening process.
 When we tell someone to “just do something” assuming invisible magicians at work, it’s ignoring the sacred emotional process to get there.
-Happiness, the end of worry, forgiveness, gratefulness, calmness, self-love, quieting the mind, thinking positively, moving past our pasts, loving our enemies, enjoying our lives and the end of depression requires extensive body-centered emotional release work that can take years, decades or lifetimes depending on what we have been through.
+Happiness, the end of worry, forgiveness, gratefulness, calmness, self-love, quieting the mind, thinking positively, moving past our pasts, loving our enemies, enjoying our lives and the end of depression requires extensive body-centered emotional release work that can take years or decades depending on what we have been through.